Phrygian language: Phonology

 It has long been claimed that Phrygian exhibits a sound change of stop consonants, similar to Grimm's Law in Germanic and, more to the point, sound laws found in Proto-Armenian; i.e., voicing of PIE aspirates, devoicing of PIE voiced stops and aspiration of voiceless stops.
 This hypothesis was rejected by Lejeune (1979) and Brixhe (1984) but revived by Lubotsky (2004) and Woodhouse (2006), who argue that there is evidence of a partial shift of obstruent series; i.e., voicing of PIE aspirates (*bʱ > b) and devoicing of PIE voiced stops (*d > t).

 The affricates ts and dz may have developed from velars before front vowels.

 Grammar

-The grammatical structure of Phrygian, what can be recovered of it, was typically Indo-European.
-Declensions and verbal conjugations are strikingly similar to ancient Greek.
+What can be recovered of the grammatical structure of Phrygian was typically Indo-European.
+Declensions and conjugations are strikingly similar to ancient Greek.

 Nouns

-Phrygian nouns belong to three genders; masculine, feminine, and neuter.
+Phrygian nouns belong to three genders: masculine, feminine, and neuter.
 Forms are singular or plural; dual forms are not known.
 Four cases are known: nominative, accusative, genitive, and dative.